Mechanic insurance for service and repair garages

 Combined motor trade insurance provides broader cover, encompassing road risks and additional protections such as:

-- Business interruption: Covers lost income and additional expenses if your business is unable to operate due to an insured event.
+- Business interruption — Covers lost income and additional expenses if your garage is unable to operate due to a fire, flood, or other insured event.

 How much does mechanic insurance cost?